leanprover-community/blog/posts/fantastic-simprocs.md

 ⊢ 0 = 0
 ⊢ True
 ```

+>!
+To see what proof steps `simp` used, one can use `set_option trace.Meta.Tactic.simp true`, which prints some of this information in the infoview.

 In this picture, simp lemmas are *fixed* rules to turn a *specific* left hand side into a *specific* right hand side.
 In contrast, simprocs are *flexible* rules to turn a *specific* left hand side into a right hand side *computed* from the left hand side.